 Automatised and Efficient

 Able to traverse slopes of up to 14°, the Flymo 1200R is not afraid of unkempt or bumpy gardens.
-The sharp blades beneath can cut grass in the area of 30 square metres per hour, working on up to 400 square metres in total.
+The sharp blades beneath can cut grass in an area of 30 square metres per hour, working on up to 400 square metres in total.
 Just let the machine run through the night and you will see a well-trimmed lawn in the morning without being disturbed by any noise or having to get up and take the mower to the docking station.
 The recharging occurs automatically after the appliance operates for about 65 minutes.
 The charge time is around 50 minutes, an admirable number that is up to par with industry leaders.

 Flymo also mows in an irregular pattern without any need to program it.
 This is done so that no areas are missed, which might happen with machines that strictly patrol the perimeter in straight lines.
 Plus, this model mulches on the way, utilising clippings to provide nutrients for new plants.